victorsolaya/Conversation-Knowledge-Mining-Solution-Accelerator/README.md

        -  Solution Prefix - provide a 6 alphanumeric value that will be used to prefix resources

-       -  Content Understanding location
+       - Content Understanding location (West US, Sweden Central or Australia East)

-       -  Model deployment location

-       -  Model choice

-       -  Select an existing AI Hub

-       -  Other Location - location of resources (required for Azure SQL and CosmoDB resources)
+       -  Secondary Location - location for Azure SQL and CosmoDB resources

 </details>